MartianGirl/SpecIde/README.md

 | cpc664.rom | BASIC ROM for CPC 664 | 32K |
 | cpc6128.rom | BASIC ROM for CPC 6128 | 32K |

-Also, the font can be placed in here:
+Also, the fonts can be placed in here:
 - On GNU/Linux: $HOME/.SpecIde/font
 - On MacOS: $HOME/Library/Application Support/SpecIde/font
 - On Windows: %APPDATA%\SpecIde\font